ashok-arora/digital-garden/docs/m1 mac.md

 This requires generating a SSH keypair on my host system and then copying the public key to the ubuntu instance.

+### Mounting the home directory to the ubuntu instance
+This is done using `multipass mount $HOME docker` command.
+This mounts the home directory to the home directory in the ubuntu instance.

+#### Minor bug with mounting
+On macOS Monterey, the `mount` command does not give the correct permissions.
+Go to `System Preferences` -> `Security & Privacy` -> `Privacy` -> `Full Disk Access` and add `multipassd` to the list of applications.
+This should fix the issue.

 ## Links

 - [multipass - Troubleshooting networking](https://multipass.run/docs/troubleshoot-networking#heading--troubleshoot-networking-on-macos)